daninteriano/phase-1-tasklister-mini-project/README.md

 responsible for ensuring that your solution works as intended by testing the behavior in the browser.

-1. Fork and clone this repository
+1. Fork and clone this repository!
 2. Open `index.html` in Chrome
 3. Put your JavaScript knowledge to the test and work your way through the deliverables